victorchall/vlm-caption/README.md

     InternVL3-14B is a good alternative smaller model for users with 16GB or less.

     Not all models are suitable for multi-turn conversation.
 Try different models, or you can try a single prompt.

-- **Cuda OOM or Falures**: You may need to reduce the number of prompts in your chain if you run out of VRAM, or select a smaller quantization of the model (Q3_K_S, etc), or select a smaller model.
+- **Cuda OOM or Failures**: You may need to reduce the number of prompts in your chain if you run out of VRAM, or select a smaller quantization of the model (Q3_K_S, etc), or select a smaller model.
 You may also need to configure your service to increase the context size as the default is often 4096, which you could exceed with very long chains of prompts, leading to unintended outputs depending on how the service truncates.
 Check your service logs to spot errors.
 Refer to the documentation of the service to change the configuration.

 ## Advanced tip

-- **Metadata collection**: Adding context is **incredibly powerful**.
-Think ahead when you decide to collect a new set of data and how you can capture other metadata.
+- **Metadata collection**: Adding context is **incredibly powerful**. *Think ahead* when you decide to collect and build a new set of data considering how you can capture other metadata.

     For instance, if you are writing webscrapers, make sure to collect metadata from the webpage as you go rather than blindly just download each image.
-Perhaps you might include the website address or full URI, the `<title>` tag from the webpage, the `alt-text`, etc. Save this information with each image, or in a database.
+Perhaps you might include the website address or full URI of the webpage, the `<title>` tag from the webpage, or the `alt-text` field.
+Save this information with each image, or in a database.
 Then feed into the VLM with a `hint_source`.
 New hint sources are very easy for an amateur Python programmer to write, or you can have an LLM write for you.

     See [HINTSOURCES.md](HINTSOURCES.md) for more information.